 Rockwood Conservation is a hidden gem and definitely one of the very best things to do with kids in Guelph.
 This underestimated conservation area is home to a beautiful beach and trails with cliff views, naturally occurring potholes and caves.
 You can boat, swim, camp and more.
 In the winter months, you can snowshoe and ice fish here.
 No matter the season, a visit to Rockwood is one of the best things to do with kids in Guelph.

 Affectionately referred to as “Canada’s most photographed locomotive”, Locomotive 6167 was built in 1940 and originated in Moncton, NB.
 During WWII, it carried supplies and troops to the eastern ports.
 Donated by CN to Guelph in 1967, and lovingly restored by volunteers and train enthusiasts in 2014, Locomotive 6167 then became part of the Guelph Museums collection.
 Located in John Galt Park.

 Aberfoyle Antique Market

 If you like oddities, antiques and nostalgia, then Aberfoyle Antique Market is the perfect place to stroll and shop.
 They’re home to over 100 vendors who carry everything from new and retro kids’ toys, home goods, beautiful art pieces made by on-site artists and life-size wooden jaguars.
 Kids will love that there is so much to see.
 Parents will say “Oh, man, remember these?” over a dozen times.
 And everyone will love a fresh-made pretzel!
-The Market is open Sundays from 8 am till 4 pm and adults are $5 to get in, kids under 12 are free.
+The Market is open Sundays from 8 am to 4 pm and adults are $5 to get in, and kids under 12 are free.